sokolov-teach/OBS-viewer-subscriber-counter/README.md

 ![Interface of OBS-channel-stats](interface.png?raw=true)

 ## Overview
-This script for OBS displays live viewer counts on YouTube and Twitch, as well as the total number of YouTube subscribers and Twitch followers.
-It was originally developed for a client but I hope it will be useful for other people too.
+This OBS script displays live viewer counts on YouTube and Twitch, as well as the total number of YouTube subscribers and Twitch followers.
+It was originally developed for a client but has been expanded and improved for broader use.

 **Note**: The YouTube subscriber count may not be exact for channels with over 1,000 subscribers, as the count is rounded due to limitations in Google's API. (because Google takes your data, but doesn't want to provide it back)

 ## Features
-- Live total viewer count from YouTube and Twitch.
+- Live viewer count from YouTube and Twitch.
-- Live total subscriber count from YouTube and follower count from Twitch.
+- Subscriber count from YouTube and follower count from Twitch.
+- Separate or combined text sources for YouTube and Twitch statistics.

 ## Limitations
 - Due to YouTube API rate limits, care should be taken with the frequency of API calls.
 Google provides 10,000 points daily.
 A search call costs 100 points, and regular updates for viewers and subscribers consume 2 points per minute.